puzzlopia/puzzle-solvers/README.md

 The intention is of course to be able to solve Sliding Blocks Puzzles, or SBPs.
 But it is also to solve other puzzles, be it Sudokus, Sparse Sliding Blocks Puzzles (with lots of free space) or any kind.

-I want Puzzlopia to have any type of puzzle, so I hope to add solvers for each type it deserves.
+I want [puzzlopia](http://www.puzzlopia.com) to have any type of puzzle, so I hope to add solvers for each type it deserves.
 And having a puzzle solver is a must if you also want to design new puzzles.

 Finally, a public repository can be viewed by other people, so they can just add more algorithms, better implementations, improve the solvers, fix bugs, etc.